José Ardines: Eurokickers

 Chepe Ardines made his debut in ANAPROF for the 1989 season of the championship with Eurokickers where he enjoyed most of his success.
 Chepe played 12 seasons with the vikings until the team was relegated to Primera A in 2001 and only interumpting his stay during the ANAPROF 1992 offseason where he was part of Honduran side Marathón.
-With Eurokickers, Ardines scored a record high total of 191 goals, becoming the top-scorer for six seasons in a row (1990-1995-96) and also the player to have scored the most goals in a single season in 1990 with 26 goals.
+With Eurokickers, Ardines scored a record high total of 191 goals, becoming the top-scorer for six consecutive seasons (1990-1995-96) and also the player to have scored the most goals in a single season in 1990 with 26 goals.
 On 20 December 1997, he scored a stunning 11 goals in a 13-2 thrashing of Ejecutivo Jrs.
 All of these records still stand today and are part of the goalscoring legacy left by Ardines in the national football league.
 Ardines was voted the league's most valuable player three times in 1990, 1992 and 1993.
 He was also part of the side that was crowned champion in 1993.

 His 100th goal in ANAPROF was scored on November 13, 1994 against Plaza Amador's goalkeeper Gaspar Pérez in a 2-1 defeat of Eurokickers.